Apurba-Khanra1999/velocity-mail/README.md

-# BulkFlow Pro: Streamlit Bulk HTML Email Sender
+# VelocityMail: Streamlit Bulk HTML Email Sender

-BulkFlow Pro is a Streamlit application for running professional bulk email campaigns using your own HTML email templates and a list of recipients.
+VelocityMail is a Streamlit application for running professional bulk email campaigns using your own HTML email templates and a list of recipients.
 It provides a polished UI, live progress feedback, rendered HTML previews, and safeguards such as HTML minification to avoid message clipping in clients like Gmail.

 ## Features